mahdi12167/libmini/libmini/pong/README.txt

 !!
 Usage

+The client and server applications are available as command line tools:
+* The "pong" application is the server acting as a gateway in the middle.
+* The "ping" application is the client that takes care of uploading data to the server.
+* The "poing" client takes care of downloading data from the server.

-The client and server applications are available as "ping", "poing" and "pong" command line tools on the command line.
-In the Linux desktop manager, search for the applications with the respective name and drag them into the side bar.
+In the Linux desktop manager, search for the above applications with the respective names and drag them into the side bar.

 !!
 Example Transmission Use Case

+Supposed, we would like to run the pong server at "server.org" and upload data while being abroad and download the data again, when we are back home.
+Then we can do so with the following command lines on the Unix terminal:

 At server.org:
  ./pong --no-gui &
 At home:
-  ./poing --pair --code="pair code" --host=server.org
+  ./poing --pair --code="my secret pair code" --host=server.org While abroad:
-While abroad:
- ./ping --pair --code="pair code" --host=server.org
- ./ping --transmit --compress *.txt
+ ./ping --pair --code="my secret pair code" --host=server.org ./ping --transmit --compress *.txt
 Back home:
  ./poing --receive